etereman/-controller-documentation-control-types-/README.md

 To enable the radio, add the following line to the configuration file:

-    - if the controller should only listen to the radio channel;
+-if the controller should only listen to the radio channel;

 radio.pattern=input;

 - if the controller only needs to send a radio signal to other receivers;

 radio.pattern=output;

 - if the controller must simultaneously listen to the radio and send it to other receivers;

 radio.pattern=group;